What's new on our site today!

 neighboring tribes like the

-Salish and Okanagan are very similar.
+Okanagan are very similar.

 Enjoy the stories!
 If you would like to recommend a Kootenai story for this page or think one of the ones on here